Skip to content

 • Use an exersaucer or baby jumper (when age appropriate).

-• Prop your baby up on your legs with your knees elevated and talk to her.
+• Prop your baby up on your legs with your knees elevated and talk to them.

 For night feedings, your little one will, most likely, fall asleep while being held upright.
 This is okay and to be expected.